-The acceptance/rejection criteria given in this Luxfer manual are the manufacturer's recommendations and do not replace or supersede any criteria required by DOT SP-10915, TC SU 5134 or CGA C-6.2.
+The acceptance / rejection criteria given in this Luxfer manual are the manufacturer's recommendations and do not replace or supersede any criteria required by local regulation (if it exists).

-First check the marking to ensure that the cylinder is within its working life.
-Working life is within 15 years from the date of manufacture as indicated on the cylinder label.
+First check the marking to ensure the cylinder is within its working life.
+Working life is within 15 to 30 years from the date of manufacture as indicated on the cylinder label.